 Need a travel or activity scout?
 I’ll scope out the area, the activities and best lodging and restaurants options for you.
 Contact me to discuss.

-NOTE: A quick way to navigate the site and find posts and videos that might interest you is to use the “Browse” option on the right.
+NOTE: A quick way to navigate the site and find posts and videos that might interest you is to use the “Browse” option in the margin on the right and peruse by category.